mobily-enterprises/jsonreststores/README.md

 Stage methods allow you to hook yourself to several stages of the request processing stages.
 You can manipulate the `request` object, or can simply make things happen.

-They all share the same signature: (`request, method, p, cb`).
-The `p` parameter is an object, and its elements will depend on the call and the method for that specific call.
+They all share the same signature: (`request, method, cb`).
+Each method has access to the `request` object, which has the `request.data` filled in with the data as it's fetched from the database and manipulated.

+To really use the stage hooks (and to extend JsonRestStores in general), it's important to know exactly [what happens in each request](#what-happens-exactly-in-each-request).
+Note how values are assigned to `request.data` as the request progresses.
+In general, the record fetched from the database will be `fullDoc`; once it's extrapolated, it's `doc`.

 ### `afterValidate()`